bbatsov/metaredux/_posts/2020-12-06-semantic-clojure-formatting.md

 That's all I have for you today.
 As usual, I'd love to hear your thoughts on the subject.
 Keep hacking!

 [^1]: For the record, I've got nothing but immense respect for Nikita and his work, even if I disagree with him on this topic.
-[^2]: Can you imagine reading a book where there are paragraphs?
+[^2]: Can you imagine reading a book where there are no paragraphs?
 Or a book where the text is not justified?
 [^3]: Damn you, `gofmt`!